-If you order room service at any of the resorts the gratuity is already included in the total price.
-This is also true if you use your Dining Plan entitlements, the gratuity is included with the use of the entitlements and you don’t have to pay anything additional.
-It is still customary to usually give the individual who delivers the food $1-2 for getting it up there to your room.
+If you order room service at any of the resorts, the gratuity is already included in the total price.
+This is also true if you use your Dining Plan entitlements, the gratuity is included with the use of the entitlements, and you don’t have to pay anything additional.
+Usually, It is customary to give the individual who delivers the food $1-2 for getting it up there to your room.
 We tend to definitely follow the extra tip guideline if the food is delivered within the time range that we were given for delivery.

 5 – Tipping Mousekeeping (and those fun envelopes).

 Mousekeeping seems to be the most controversial service to tip for among various Disney social media groups.
 There are differing opinions on how much and if tips should be given for the service.
-My personal opinion is that it is a really nice gesture and should be considered in your tip budget.
-They work really hard and many times even try to provide fun extras for your room like the towel animals, extra supplies, etc. We typically do $1 per person in the room per day.
-Don’t save it all up and give at the end, since likely the person who cleans the room will change from day to day.
+I think it is a nice gesture and should be considered in your tip budget.
+They work really hard and often even try to provide fun extras for your room, like towel animals, extra supplies, etc. We typically do $1 per person in the room per day.
+Don’t save it all up and give it at the end, since the person who cleans the room will likely change daily.
 You may have heard about the notorious Mousekeeping envelopes!
-These are the envelopes that family put the tip money in to leave out for their housekeeping staff.
-Many families decorate these together before coming on the trip so that they can place the tip in them and Mousekeeping will know that the envelope is for them.
+These are the envelopes that families put the tip money in to leave out for their housekeeping staff.
+Many families decorate these together before coming on the trip so that they can place the tip in them, and Mousekeeping will know that the envelope is for them.
 It’s a great way to get prepped and build excitement for your trip with the whole family.

 4 – What to do when staying Club Level.